Articles in this section

 Solution 1:

-You can view the edge data point without cutting or overlapping in the chart by setting plotOffset property in the axis.
+You can view the edge data points without cutting or overlapping in the chart by setting the plotOffset property in the axis.

 In the following code example, the plotoffset property is applied for both axis.